-Success will be measured by individuals being able to speak to someone on the helpline, and being encouraged to work at the parental relationship for the sake of the children.
+Success will be measured by individuals being able to access relevant information, and being encouraged to work at the parental relationship for the sake of the children.

-As a result of the helpline, more parents will maintain a relationship with their children after separation, and children will benefit from the continued involvement of both their parents.
+As a result of improved digital content, more parents will maintain a relationship with their children after separation, and children will benefit from the continued involvement of both their parents.
 This will result in stronger family and emotional relationships and will improve the outcomes in life for those children involved .

-Recruiting and retaining volunteers for the helpline is an ongoing challenge.
-Working on the helpline requires a great deal of commitment from individuals.
-Furthermore, being subjected to emotionally draining experiences on an ongoing basis, many soon suffer from burn-out.
+Recruiting and retaining volunteers for developing online services.
+Many volunteers are subjected to emotionally draining experiences on an ongoing basis, many soon suffer from burn-out.
 This is something we understand, which means that the process of recruiting and training needs to happen on a continuous basis.

-As separation affects people from all walks of life, the helpline serves people throughout the UK - we even have services tailored for Scottish law as well as Welsh speakers.
+As separation affects people from all walks of life, the helpline serves people throughout the UK.

 Families Need Fathers is the only organisation of it kind.
 Not only do we provide emotional, practical and legal support, but we also campaign for change, and have strong relationships at government level that enable us to represent the views of our beneficiaries.
 Leading agencies such as NSPCC, Citizens Advice Bureaus and CSA refer individuals to us for our specialist support which are provided by people who have had direct experience of the problems faced by non-resident parents.

 Read more about the Charity running this project.

 Michael has been with FNF for approximately 8 years as a volunteer and member of staff.
 He has been coordinating volunteer support.

 Jerry has been co-ordinating volunteer services to FNF for several years and has oversight of all FNF projects as Managing Trustee.